silva96/ai_stories/README.md

   - PostgreSQL

 ### Configuration
-  - Create a OPENAI_ACCESS_TOKEN in https://beta.openai.com/account/api-keys
   - mv .env-example .env
-  - Copy the OPENAI_ACCESS_TOKEN into the .env
+  - Run bin/rails db:encryption:init and copy each key to the .env file
+  - Create an OpenAI API Token at https://beta.openai.com/account/api-keys
+  - Create a user and add the OpenAI API Token in the settings (it will be encrypted before stored 🔐 ✅)

 ### Database creation
 bin/rails db:create